Chaplain Brandon Pugh

 Volunteer chaplains receive training in police regulations and procedures to increase their understanding of the police role in society.
 They are available to provide specialized counseling to citizens, officers and their families upon request.
 There are chaplains on call 24 hours a day, seven days a week.

-The Volunteer Police Chaplains also help facilitate the Peer Support Program for the sworn and non-sworn employees.
+The Volunteer Police Chaplains are members of the Peer Support Program, which is facilitated by Sergeant Mellissa Butts.
 Peer Support Systems in law enforcement today have shown to reduce stress and psychological trauma among law enforcement.

 If you are a minister interested in joining the Odessa Police Department Chaplain's program please contact Chaplain Brandon Pugh.